ggicci/caddy-jwt/README.md

 3. If the token is invalid by any reason, auth **failed** with `401`.
 Otherwise, next.
 4. Get user id by inspecting the claims defined by `user_claims`.
 5. If no valid user id (non-empty string) found, auth **failed** with `401`.
 Otherwise, next.
 6. Return the user id to Caddy's authentication handler, and the context value `{http.auth.user.id}` got set.
+If `meta_claims` defined, user metadata placeholders `{http.auth.user.*}` will be populated, too.